WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 2.7.3 - 25.10.2021 =
+* Fixed: Added missing textdomain for translatsion and updated French translation ( Thanks to @mathroule  )
+* Fixed: Spanish translation - extra space was added to translation string

 = 2.7.2 - 02.08.2021 =
 * Changed: UI list tables for attendees and questions